 I can do all things through Christ who strengthens me.
 (Philippians 4:13)

-The above article is adapted from the great book, Avoiding the Greener Grass Syndrome: How to grow Affair Proof Hedges Around Your Marriage, by Nancy C Anderson, published by Kregel Publications.
-This book was written by a woman who strayed to the other side of the marital fence — and returned to find forgiveness and restoration.
+This article is adapted from the great book, Avoiding the Greener Grass Syndrome: How to Grow Affair Proof Hedges Around Your Marriage, by Nancy C Anderson, published by Kregel Publications.
+This book was written by a woman who strayed to the other side of the marital fence.
+But then she returned to find forgiveness and restoration.
 Based on the principle that the grass is always greener where it’s watered, this book focuses on how to grow a beautiful marriage in your own backyard by establishing six protective “hedges” around it.
 Because Nancy Anderson nearly ruined her marriage due to infidelity, she truly knows the misery that an affair can cause.
 This really is a very good book for every Christian couple to read!
 We highly recommend it.

 Author Nancy C Anderson and her husband Ron, speak nationally to couples’ groups of all denominations.
 They share their message of hope and restoration with tenderness and humor.
 If you live in the United States and would like for them to speak with your group please contact them at www.RonAndNancyAnderson.com.
 You may also want to visit their blog at www.joyfulmarriage.blogspot.com.